Understanding the Rules of Thumb for Master Bathroom Layouts

 Plumbing

-With the first category, we’re restricted to the “three-in-a-row” concept, where the toilet, sink, and shower and/or tub are all located along the same wall.
+With the first category, we’re restricted to the “three-in-a-row” concept, where the toilet, sink, shower, and/or tub are all located along the same wall.
 It’s more common in smaller or hallway bathrooms, but it’s worth mentioning.

 In the latter case, we open ourselves up to “opposite wall” concepts and a whole host of possibilities, depending on how much space we have.